pauubach/languagewire/README.md

 - I decided to use Vue, as it is what you use (me too).
 Opted for v.3 with composition API.
 - Used Vue Router as language changer, so http://localhost:5173/es-ES/en-GB will have es-ES as source and en-GB as target. http://localhost:5173/ will take the first two languages available in the languages list.
 - Pinia as state manager.
-I chose the composition API too.
+With composition API here too.
-- Created a custom directive to control textarea size.
+- Made a custom directive to control textarea size.
-- Although I'm more used to Vuetify, bootstrap, etc. You mentioned Tailwind so, I picked this one.
+- Although I'm more used to Vuetify, Bootstrap, etc. You mentioned Tailwind so I picked this one.
 - Normally I would split the code with composables, but due the size of the project I found it unnecessary.
 - Testing isn't one of my strengths but I wrote some of them with Vitest.
 I didn't pretend to be exhaustive.
 - Used git too, although in a late state (after the third day programming), only used a branch breaking all gitflow recommendations.